Over the past few decades, databases and data analysis have changed dramatically.

 - Parquet and C++: Reading data into Parquet from C++ at up to 4GB/s

 - Pandas: Reading into Pandas up to 10GB/s

 Arrow also promotes zero-copy data sharing.
 As Arrow is adopted as the internal representation in each system, one system can hand data directly to the other system for consumption.
 And when these systems are located on the same node, the copy described above can also be avoided through the use of shared memory.
 This means that in many cases, moving data between two systems will have no overhead.

 In-memory performance is great, but memory can be scarce.
 Arrow is designed to work even if the data doesn’t fit entirely in memory.
 The core data structure includes vectors of data and collections of these vectors (also called record batches).
 Record batches are typically 64KB-1MB, depending on the workload, and are usually bounded at 2^16 records.
 This not only improves cache locality, but also makes in-memory computing possible even in low-memory situations.

-With many Big Data clusters ranging from 100's to 1000's of servers, systems must be able to take advantage of the aggregate memory of a cluster.
+With many big data clusters ranging from hundreds to thousands of servers, systems must be able to take advantage of the aggregate memory of a cluster.
 Arrow is designed to minimize the cost of moving data on the network.
-It utilizes scatter/gather reads and writes and features a zero serialization/ deserialization design, allowing low-cost data movement between nodes.
+It utilizes scatter/gather reads and writes and features a zero serialization/deserialization design, allowing low-cost data movement between nodes.
 Arrow also works directly with RDMA-capable interconnects to provide a single memory grid for larger in-memory workloads.

-Lead developers from 14 major open source projects are involved in Apache Arrow:
+Lead developers from 14 major open source projects are involved in Arrow: